 You can see all of these techniques and other winning strategies for dealing with Narcissists simply by watching the candidates on The Apprentice suck up to Donald Trump.
 Or if your stomach can take it, go for the sleaze factor and watch desparate women do anything to win over Brett Michaels or Flavor Flav on their disgusting reality TV shows.
 This is one situation where I feel you can learn a lot from TV.

 The wimp is scared.
-They feel overwhelmed with the demands of their job and their own feelings of insecurity and inadequacy.
+They feel overwhelmed by the demands of their job and their own feelings of insecurity and inadequacy.
 They try to read the tea leaves to lean in the right direction.
 They’ll also jump to take credit for an idea once it looks like a good one, whether or not they originated it, and they distance themselves from the bad ones.
 They may be found hiding out in their office where no one will ask them what they are doing.

 From an emotional intelligence standpoint, I don’t see any crime in being scared.
 Warriors are scared!
 We all feel fear; it’s what keeps us from doing things that get us killed.